-"This meeting/sales rep meeting may also be relevant to other healthcare professionals than doctors / dentists / veterinarians / fish health biologists (...).
+"This meeting/sales rep meeting may also be relevant to other healthcare professionals than doctors / dentists / (...).
 Other healthcare professionals may participate in this interdisciplinary meeting, even if prescription drugs are discussed, if the healthcare professional groups listed above participate and the employer consider that there is a professional need for participation from other healthcare professionals.
-Please provide feedback to whom from your workplace that wish to attend the meeting."
+Please provide feedback to whom from your workplace that wish to attend the meeting. "